PhyloGrok/OmicsVMconfigure/README.md

 3. [trimmomatic.sh](scripts/trimmomatic.sh).
 Runs adapter and quality trimming, re-runs fastqc on the results (for comparison) and store in a new directory.

 ### C. Assembly and Variant calling with <em>bwa</em>, <em>SAMtools</em>, <em>BAMtools</em>, and <em>VCFtools</em>
 1. [ref-genome.sh](scripts/ref-genome.sh).
-Retrieve and unzip the reference genome.
+Retrieve and unzip the reference genome (bwa).
 2. [bwa_assembly.sh](scripts/bwa_assembly.sh).
-Index and assemble selected reads against the reference genome and store output (.sam file).
+Create output directories, Index and assemble selected reads against the reference genome and store .sam file output (bwa).
-3.
+3. [SamToBam.sh](scripts/SamToBam.sh).
+Generate and sort a .bam file from .sam file input (SAMtools).
+4. [VariantCall.sh](scripts/VariantCall.sh).
+Detect and filter SNPs (BAMtools, vcfutils)

 ## Introduction
 Halophilic archaea of the genus <em>Halobacterium</em> serve as the main genetic model system for Class Halobacteria in a general sense, significant genome data is available to gain insight into the broader levels of genomic diversity within the Class.
 The halophilic archaea are therefore key systems for astrobiology-oriented studies of microbial radiation resistance, DNA-damage repair pathways, hypersaline physiology and long-term survival, and poly-extremophilic genetic adaptation.
 The knowledge gained from these studies provide important insights for understanding the potential for life in Mars- and space-like environments.